 Yes.
-If you leave the non-public school, then you are no longer eligible for any reduced rate program.
-You are expected to keep Morningside College abreast of your employment status to faithfully fulfill the requirements of the faith based accredited non-public school reduced rate programming by completing an employment verification form each term you register for classes.
+If you leave the non-public school, then you are no longer eligible for any faith-based grant program.
+You are expected to keep Morningside College abreast of your employment status to faithfully fulfill the requirements of the faith based accredited non-public school grant programming by completing an employment verification form each term you register for classes.

 Who are the primary contacts for the Faith Based Accredited Non-Public School Different Price Programming?